 RV tires are not like tires on your everyday vehicle.
 They've most likely been exposed to the elements during the winter months and have not been driven on.
 This can cause premature cracks and a blown out tire while you're traveling.
 Make sure to inspect your tires for damage and also inspect the sidewalls and the tread area for flaws.
 It's a good idea to replace tires every five years, even if they still appear to have adequate tread, to avoid tire failure.

 Chances are you may have accumulated items in your RV over the years that could cause your rig to be overweight by industry safety standards.
 Take your RV to a weigh station before heading out on the road.
 Even if you're under your designated load rating, getting rid of extra weight can improve your fuel economy and you'll have better handling.
 You can have your rig weighed at a public weigh station for a minimal fee.
-Look in the Yellow Pages under “Scales, Public” to find the location of scales nearest you.
+Search "Scales, Public" to find the location of scales nearest you.
 Be sure to weigh your rig when it's fully loaded.
 It's also important to weigh each axle separately.
-After the weigh-in you might be surprised at how quickly the combined weight of your passengers and all your “stuff” add up to more than you expected.
+After the weigh-in you might be surprised at how quickly the combined weight of your passengers and all your "stuff" add up to more than you expected.

 Be sure to check your tow hitch and your safety chains.
 And make sure the mountings on your luggage racks are secure and tie-downs are strong enough to handle the loads you plan to carry.

 Take the time to flush all winterizing solutions used to prevent water line freeze over the winter.
 RV antifreezes are not necessarily toxic, but can produce unpleasant odors when they are heated in either a water heater or a coffee pot.